Optimal Mechanisms for Selling Two Items to a Single Buyer Having Uniformly Distributed Valuations: Introduction

-Recall that the papers \cite{DDT13,DDT15,DDT17}, \cite{GK14,GK15} use the duality approach to compute the optimal solution in the two-item one-buyer setting.
-To compute the solution, the assumption that the support set $D$ of the distribution is $[0,b_1]\times[0,b_2]$ is crucially used.
+The duality approach developed in these papers crucially uses the assumption that the support set $D$ of the distribution is $[0,b_1]\times[0,b_2]$.
 We are aware of only two examples where the support sets $[c,c+1]^2, c>0$, and $[4,16]\times[4,7]$, for which the exact solutions are known, are not bordered by the coordinate axes.
 These were considered by \citet{Pav11} and \citet{DDT17}, respectively. \citet{DDT13,DDT15,DDT17} do consider other distributions but these distributions must satisfy $f(z) (z\cdot n(z))=0$ on the boundaries of $D$, where $n(z)$ is the normal to the boundary at $z$.
 The uniform distribution on arbitrary rectangles (which we consider in this paper) has $f(z) (z\cdot n(z))<0$ in general on the left and bottom boundaries, and this requires additional nontrivial care in its handling.